HOW MUCH IS THAT PUPPY IN THE WINDOW AT THE PET STORE?

 Pet shops are a business and as such their puppies are inventory.
 Just like other retail stores if their inventory doesn’t sell, it goes on sale.
 They will continue to cut prices as the puppy gets older and larger.
 Finally, if the puppy still doesn’t sell they cut their losses and give the puppies to employees or rescue groups.

 Yes, I know those puppies are so cute!
-So what’s the harm in “rescuing” a puppy by buying it in a pet store?
+So what’s the harm in cutting out the necessity of them giving it to a rescue organization and “rescuing” a puppy yourself by buying it in a pet store?

 My suggestion?
 If you just can’t stand to see those poor puppies in cages and you just want to adopt them all, take a “Do Not Enter” approach!

-We can’t rescue every puppy that needs to be rescued, but we can stop the cycle of puppies needing to be rescued by not supporting puppy mills and buying a puppy from a pet store.
+We can’t rescue every puppy that needs to be rescued, but we can stop the cycle of puppies needing to be rescued by not supporting any puppy mill and buying a puppy from a pet store.